The Zopa loan book glossary

-This is an origination fee that is calculated upfront and then added to the total of the loan.
+This is a fee, usually referred to as an origination fee, that is calculated upfront and then added to the total of the loan.
 Find out more about our fees.

 Loan servicing fee

-This is the date on which the loan was bought or sold.
+This is the date that the loan was bought from the secondary market.

 This is the amount you initially invested in this particular loan.